chloe82293/MISY430-Team13/README.md

 This is the exercise for Team 13 in MISY430

-This mobile application is intended to encourage other to think harder about drunk texting or pay for their decision to do so.
-It will have a time setting that is activated when you start drinking.
-It will also give the user the ability to flag certain contacts that you do not wish to contact while drinking.
-In order to text these flagged contacts, the user will have to solve a puzzle or pay money to skip the puzzle altogether.
+Our mobile application is intended to encourage others to think harder about drunk texting or pay for their decision to do so.
+The general idea of the app is as follows.
+First, the user will flag their contacts that they don’t want to be drunk texting (or a random list will be generated for them).
+Then, the user will start drinking (having put in a start and end time for the app).
+After that, a user might ask himself, “Do I want to text one of my flagged contacts?”
+Finally, in order to follow through with their bad decision, the user will have to solve a puzzle or they will pay to skip the puzzle.